 - Self-employed – last 3 years accounts

-- Proof of deposit – copy of statement.
+- Proof of deposit – a copy of the statement.

 - Credit report